liferay/liferay-docs/develop/reference/articles/10-sample-projects/02-extensions/07-search-keyword-query-contributor.markdown

 This sample conveys the recommended approach to adding a field, which may contribute to the relevance of the search, in keyword queries.

-To achieve this goal, you need to create a component that implements the `com.liferay.portal.search.spi.model.query.contributor.KeywordQueryContributor`.
+To achieve this goal, you must create a component that implements the `com.liferay.portal.search.spi.model.query.contributor.KeywordQueryContributor`.

 Specifically, you must implement the `contribute` method, which is invoked when